 - Soy – Soy sauce, tamari, soy lecithin, tofu, tempeh, and miso are all included in this category.

-What you CAN eat on a Whole30
+What you can eat on a Whole30

-Whole30 compliant drinks
+Whole30 compatible drinks

 - Club soda